skipvcs/Cyber-Defense-Project/README.md

 - Linux operating system

-<h2>Description of files</h2>
+<h2>About the attached files</h2>

 1. The CISO.GUIDE FINAL REPORT:
    This is the SBAR created for the project

 2. The Task 6 Technical Appendix:
    This the actual step by step actions I took to complete the project from beginning to end.
 These are not instructions but the actual steps I took.
-Doing screen shots as I went along.
+Doing screen shots as I went along to be able to show my work and create something I can use in the future for reference.
-   I would go back time and time again making sure I captured all my work...hence Rev D.

 3. The Timeline is the beginning to end of the simulated project as the incident occured identifying the process of the attack.